clydeio/clydeio/BUTLER.md

 *Idea*: Allow to handle multiple configurations.
 While creating or updating configuration we leave it in an unstable state.
 For example, if we desire to have a provder with authentication we require to make two operations, first add the provider and later attach a authentication prefilter.
 Those the configuration is unstable until we attach the auth filter.

+TODO - Review error codes and add 400 error in operations.

 ## Conceptual model

 Next UML diagram show a representation of all the involved concepts: